-This chocolate cherry recipe is a variation of our energy bites base recipe.
+This a variation of our energy bites base recipe.
 These easy no-bake energy bites are a great snack for any time of day.
-Pack a few in your backpack, diaper bag, or gym bag so that you can have a delicious, nutritious snack wherever you go!
+Pack a few chocolate cherry energy bites in your backpack, diaper bag, or gym bag so that you can have a delicious, nutritious snack wherever you go!

 Three Must-Know Cooking Skills